martinghunt/slurmzy/README.md

 Notes:

-* By default it sets a time limit of 1 hour.
+* By default it sets a time limit of 8 hours.
 Change this to limit to `N` hours  with `--time N`.
 * The default queue/partition is slurm's default, unless you have the environment variable `SLURMZY_DEFAULT_PARTITION` set, in which case